github/opensource.guide/CONTRIBUTING.md

 # Contributing

+Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## Running the site locally

 This site is powered by [Jekyll](jekyllrb.com).
 Running it on your local machine requires a working [Ruby](https://www.ruby-lang.org/en/) installation with [Bundler](http://bundler.io/).